OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 The ID of your workflow is `99`.
 The ID is needed to check the status, remove and get the output of the workflow.

+## Specifying FreeSurfer version for a workflow

+When submitting a workflow, you can use the --version option to specify the version of FreeSurfer that you'd like to use to process the workflow.
+For example,

+     $ ./fsurf submit --subject='MRN_3' --input='MRN_3_defaced.mgz' --version 6.0

+This creates a workflow processing the MRN_3 scan using FreeSurfer 6.0.
+Currently the FSurf supports using FreeSurfer 5.1, 5.3, and 6.0.
+FreeSurfer 5.3 is the default if the version FSurf should use is not specified.

 ##  Listing Workflows